-The income statement of the premium pension shows administrative costs of SEK 336 million.
+The Swedish Pensions Agency's income statement of the premium pension system shows administrative costs of SEK 339 million.
 That sum does not include SEK 7 million for management of conventional insurance, reported net, through reduction of the return on funded capital (see Note 17).
-The total costs of insurance administration for the premium pension are thus SEK 343 million; see the item of Total, insurance administration, in the table below.
-For the premium pension, the item of fixed management fees refers to fees charged by the premium pension funds after rebates have been returned to premium pension savers.
-As the fee was SEK 829 million, and rebates were SEK 1,405 million, the fee before rebates was SEK 2,234 million.
-In addition to the SEK 829 million in fixed management fees, the sum of capital-management expenses and charges consist of SEK 565 million in transaction costs.
+The total costs of insurance administration for the premium pension are thus SEK 346 million; see the item of Total, insurance administration, in the table below.
+For the premium pension, the item of Fixed Management Fees refers to fees charged by the premium pension funds after rebates have been returned to premium pension savers.
+As the fee was SEK 1,141 million, and rebates were SEK 1,943 million, the fee before rebates was SEK 3,084 million.
+In addition to the SEK 1,141 million in fixed management fees, the sum of capital-management expenses and charges consist of SEK 663 million in transaction costs.
 As with the corresponding item for the inkomstpension, this amount does not represent complete reporting of all transaction costs.
 The total capital management costs of the premium pension have reduced the return (see Note 16).